witnessmenow/ESP32-Cheap-Yellow-Display/PINS.md

 ## Speaker

-The speaker connector is a 2P 1.25mm JST connector that is connected to the amplifier, so not usuable as GPIO at the speaker connector
+The speaker connector is a 2P 1.25mm JST connector that is connected to the amplifier, so not usable as GPIO at the speaker connector

 |Pin|Use|Note|
 |---|---|----|